peteroupc/html3dutil/doc/tutorial-surfaces.md

 [`SurfaceEval`](http://peteroupc.github.io/html3dutil/H3DU.SurfaceEval.html).
 It helps
 generate verteX coordinates, texture coordinates, normals, and colors using a parametric surface function.
-The following helper function, `makeMesh`, generates a parametric surface mesh that was used to produce the pictures on this page. `makeMesh` is only included in the demo, not in the HTML 3D Library.
+The following helper function, `makeMesh`, generates a parametric surface mesh that was used to produce the pictures on this page.
+A function similar to the `makeMesh` function presented here is included in the demos that come with the HTML 3D Library.

 The comments explain how `makeMesh` works in detail.